AdrianKuta/Expandable-RecyclerView/README.md

     implementation "com.github.adriankuta:expandable-recyclerView:$latest_versions"

 ## Usage
-To use expandable adapter we just have to expand our Adapter class with `ExpandableRecyclerViewAdapter<T, VH>` Where `T` is data type on which adapter will operate, `VH` is ViewHolder type.
+To use expandable adapter we just have to expand our Adapter class with `ExpandableRecyclerViewAdapter<T, VH>`, where `T` is data type on which adapter will operate, `VH` is ViewHolder type.

 ```kotlin
 class ExpandableAdapter: ExpandableRecyclerViewAdapter<String, RecyclerView.ViewHolder>() {